Representative John G Edwards

-In 2016, Whip Edwards sponsored legislation regulates transportation network companies such as Uber and Lyft.
+In 2016, Representative Edwards sponsored legislation regulates transportation network companies such as Uber and Lyft.
 The law creates regulatory provisions for operators and drivers to be administered by the Division of Public Utilities and Carriers.
 It also requires them to obtain permits, and certain background checks, and sets minimum insurance requirements.

 He also sponsored legislation that increases the accountability of the campaign finance law by clarifying language as it pertains to advocating for the approval or rejection of any question presented to voters at a financial town meeting, financial town referendum, or local election involving charter amendments.

-In 2015, Whip Edwards sponsored legislation that creates a tax exemption for incomplete or unoccupied dwellings, a move that was strongly supported by the Rhode Island Builders Association.
+In 2015, Representative Edwards sponsored legislation that creates a tax exemption for incomplete or unoccupied dwellings, a move that was strongly supported by the Rhode Island Builders Association.
 The law encourages construction and development.

 Representative Edwards led the East Bay delegation’s efforts in the House to halt tolling on the Sakonnet River Bridge in 2014.
 He played a crucial role in the General Assembly’s final compromise, which initiated the dismantling of the tolls and created a special infrastructure fund to support Rhode Island’s roads and bridges.
 His bill aiming to prevent foreclosing owners from evicting tenants in one- to four-family units without just cause also became law in 2014.

 The representative’s legislative accomplishments prior to 2014 include laws to strengthen safety standards for constructing schools on former industrial properties, decriminalizing small amounts of marijuana and requiring any group or PAC working on charter-amendment questions to disclose contributions of more than $100.

 Representative Edwards served on the Tiverton Town Council from 2006 to 2008 and the Tiverton Zoning Board from 1996 to 2006.
 He served as vice chairman of the town’s Elementary School Building Committee from 2004 to 2008 and as chairman of Tiverton’s Landfill Sub-Committee from 2006 to 2008.

 An outspoken advocate of blood donation, as well as an active platelet donor, Whip Edwards has donated more than 100 gallons of blood.